dave-br/mame/docs/source/debugger/index.rst

 in position-independent code to allow an operating system to decide where to load the code at run-time.
 In such cases, the assembler or compiler will be unable to provide the correct addresses in the MAME Debugging Information File.
-You can have MAME apply an *offset* to the addresses from the debugging info so that the resulting addresses match where the code is loaded at run-time.
+A build tool that supports run-time relocation could then start numbering its addresses at 0, assuming that the operating system will apply the appropriate offset when the binary is loaded.
+Similarly, the MAME debugger may also apply an offset to the addresses from the debugging info so that the resulting addresses match where the code is loaded at run-time.
 You can do this in two ways:

 * On the command-line, specify :ref:`-src_debug_offset <mame-commandline-srcdbgoffset>` with the offset to apply.
   This approach makes sense if the code to be debugged is reliably loaded at an offset you can predict.
-* At any time during the debugging of the program, use the command :ref:`debugger-command-sdoffset` with the offset to apply.
+* At any time during the debugging of the program, use the command :ref:`debugger-command-sdoffset` from the debugger console with the offset to apply.
 This approach can be used by users or LUA scripts that need to inspect memory to determine where the program was loaded.
 Any breakpoints set before ``sdoffset`` was executed will need to be removed and re-added so the new offset can be applied.
 Any source-level symbols loaded from the MAME Debugging Information File will automatically evaluate to values with the new offset the next time a command references them.